Gexos/gexos.github.io/_posts/2017-11-30-dates-and-databases-with-python.md

 2017-11-30 08:01:19.676817+00:00
 ```

 Please note, the actual local time for me (who is UTC+1) is `09:01:19` and not `08:01:19`.
-But instead of storing my local UTC+1 datetime, we store a datetime which is just aware of UTC, thanks to `pytz.utc` and the [tz database](https://en.wikipedia.org/wiki/Tz_database).
+But instead of storing my local UTC+1 datetime, we store a datetime which is just aware of UTC, thanks to `pytz.utc`.

 ### Reading UTC-aware dates back and showing them accurately